About

 The usage guide covers startup options in more detail.

-Input Director has a special background slave mode that will let you control a slave system when the Input Director application isn't running.
+Input Director has a special background mode that will let you control a client system when the Input Director application isn't running.
 This will work for any user logged into the

 system and prior to logon.
-The background slave does not provide the ability to use the remote clipboard or play a macro.
+The background mode does not provide the ability to use the remote clipboard or play a macro.
 You need the Input Director application

 running for this functionality to be available.